-The only way to ensure that amplification provides full sensory access without overamplification during this period of rapid If amplification is to be our "bridge" to acquisition of the acoustic cues required to stimulate neural connections within the auditory system, it is critical to recognize that objective measurement is the ONLY way we can be sure our "bridge" has provided this necessary foundational support.
+The only way to ensure that amplification provides full sensory access without overamplification during this period of rapid

-growth is to regularly evaluate the ear canal resonance and actively verify the amplified response using a probe tube microphone (McCreery et al., 2013).
+For added security, a variety of retention cables are available to ensure that a hearing aid that falls out of the ear is not lost forever.
+If amplification is to be our "bridge" to acquisition of the acoustic cues required to stimulate neural connections within the auditory system, it is critical to recognize that objective measurement is the ONLY way we can be sure our "bridge" has provided this necessary foundational support. growth is to regularly evaluate the ear canal resonance and actively verify the amplified response using a probe tube microphone (McCreery et al., 2013).
 Strauss and van Dijk (2008) found that nearly 50% of children in their study were provided amplification without benefit of verification (McCreery et al., 2013).
 If amplification is to be our "bridge" to acquisition of the acoustic cues required to stimulate neural connections within the auditory system, it is critical to recognize that objective measurement is the ONLY way we can be sure our "bridge" has provided this necessary foundational support.
 Real ear to coupler difference (RECD) measurements at regular intervals provide the necessary objective measurement.